 Participatory action research was used in this study with the intention to stimulate a collaborative context with a partnership between the actors involved (Rönnerman et al., 2008).
-Characteristic for action research projects in general and the aims of this project in particular is the longitudinal spiral of steps with interrelated circles of planning, acting, observing, reflecting and replanning (Kemmis & McTaggart, 2005).
-The Innovation Engine process was run at the Department of Physiotherapy and Occupational Therapy at Sahlgrenska University Hospital in Sweden.
-The Department was chosen because of accessibility aspects and that the head of the Department had shown an interest in improving the Department.
-The Department consists of units at four different sites, and one workshop was held at each site.
-The purpose of this article is to describe how an Innovation Engine can be used to stimulate change and what experience and results it can generate.
-Hence, besides presenting the Innovation Engine and the results of using it, we also had the ambition to capture a deeper understanding of the participants' experiences of using the methodology.
+Characteristic for action research projects in general and the aims of this project in particular is the longitudinal spiral of steps with interrelated circles of planning, acting, observing, reflecting and re-planning (Kemmis & McTaggart, 2005).
+The Improvement Engine process was run at the Department of Physiotherapy and Occupational Therapy at Sahlgrenska University Hospital in Sweden.
+The department was chosen because of accessibility aspects and that the head of the department had shown an interest in improving the department.
+The department consists of units at four different sites, and one workshop was held at each site.
+At each workshop up to eight volunteering employees participated and on each occasion both physiotherapists and occupational therapists were present and active in the discussion.
+Intentionally, no managers at any level participated in the workshops.

+The purpose of this article is to describe how an Improvement Engine can be used to stimulate change and what experience and results it can generate.
+Hence, besides presenting the Improvement Engine and the results of using it, we also have the ambition to capture a deeper understanding of the participants' experiences of using the methodology.